transaction API Reference

 An application called an operation on a transaction manager that affects an exciting transaction, but no transaction was begun.
 The transaction manager was in explicit mode, so a new transaction was not explicitly created.

-New in version 2.1.0.
+Added in version 2.1.0.

 class transaction.interfaces.AlreadyInTransaction[source]